Travelling can be expensive.

 No pain, no gain, No risk, no fun.

-Unfortunately, wild camping is widely illegal in Europe (except for certain countries) There’s too much civilization around to be able to feel you’re in the desert.
+Unfortunately, wild camping is widely illegal in Europe.
+There’s too much civilization around to be able to feel you’re in the desert.
 Yet you will still find hoards of vans and what’s getting more – huge luxury camper mobiles lined up on the coast.
-Be prepared to be shooed away from the local police/ranger / farmer, or in worse cases collect tickets for breaking the law.
+Angry locals might send out a local police/ranger / farmer, or in worse cases collect tickets for breaking the law.

-On the other hand, a bivouac is “acceptable” for a night, it’s mindful to stay on low profile (no tents, no tables and chairs, no big van groups, pack up any signs of camping and disappear early, etc) Chances are, you won’t be noticed.
+On the other hand, a bivouac is “tolerated” for a night.
+(Note: not in Denmark!!)
+It’s mindful to stay on low profile (no tents, no tables and chairs, no big van groups, pack up any signs of camping and disappear early, etc) Chances are, you won’t be noticed.